Jorge332/SpleeterBox/README.md

 <b>Separation Options:</b>

-These are the ways you can split the audio, you just need to click the one you desire and then click on the Separete Audio button start the process
+These are the ways you can split the audio, you just need to select the one you desire and then click on the Separete Audio button start the process
 <br>
 <img src="Images/options.png" width="">